 This meant moving the car park from the fine stables (where it spoiled the view) to a more central position surrounded by trees.
 A connecting road had to be built, and then an entrance pavilion to house an entrance area and the Newby Shop.
 Next the Garden Restaurant and Grantham Room followed (for booked parties), sited in a sunny corner of the kitchen gardens nearby.

 In 1980, the Year of the Child, they planned the Adventure Gardens for children, within easy reach of the restaurant.
 Finally, they decided to extend the 10¼ inch-gauge miniature railway to run through the gardens alongside the river.
 The redecoration of the house has now been completed, with great knowledge and flair by my mother, and my father has left us with as complete a garden as one ever can be with wonderful vistas, colour schemes and a rich horticultural collection.
 This Garden management baton has been taken up by my wife Lucinda following my father’s sad death in November 2009.
-Lucinda has adapted the gardens – an adaptation that has included a re-planting of the main borders.
+Lucinda has adapted the gardens – an adaptation that has included a re-planting of the main borders and overseeing the restoration of the Rock Garden.

 In these projects we have received financial help from the Historic Buildings Council, the Countryside Commission and the then English Tourist Board, but the cost has been high and there is no profit for us – except in the knowledge that what we have done provides much pleasure for thousands of visitors each year.
 Reward for our efforts has also come from the British Tourist Authority, which 1979 acknowledged the outstanding contribution made by Newby Hall and Gardens to British tourism and in 1983 gave Newby an award for the best restored house and garden.
-In 1986 Newby Gardens were further honoured, receiving the HHA/Christies Garden of the Year Award and more recently the winner of Yorkshire in Bloom 2008 and Gold Awards in 2009 and 2011, Welcome to Yorkshire’s Best Large Visitor Attraction in 2011 and in 2016 Hudson’s Heritage Award for ‘Best Family Day Out’.
+In 1986 and 2019 Newby Gardens were further honoured, receiving the HHA/Christies Garden of the Year Award, the only garden to have won the award twice.
+More recently the winner of Yorkshire in Bloom 2008 and Gold Awards in 2009 and 2011, Welcome to Yorkshire’s Best Large Visitor Attraction in 2011 and in 2016 Hudson’s Heritage Award for ‘Best Family Day Out’.
+The most recent award is the Best Attraction in Yorkshire 2022.

 Newby was fortunate indeed to have had my parents loving influence at such a crucial time.
 My mother was responsible for the redecoration of all you see and her flair and taste is known throughout the country.
 My father’s adaption of his father’s creation is a marvel for all to see and a wonderful legacy to his long and successful life.